 Doctor's Notes on Hives and Angioedema

-Hives and angioedema are reactions of the skin to histamine and other chemicals.
+Hives and angioedema are reactions of the skin to histamines and other chemicals.
 Often, the release of these substances is due to an allergic reaction.
 However, there are many causes of hives and angioedema.
-Often, the specific cause cannot be determined, and the condition is termed idiopathic.
+In many cases, the specific cause cannot be determined, and the condition is termed idiopathic.
 Idiopathic hives and angioedema are very common.
-Common triggers of both hives and angioedema include infections, allergies, insect bites or stings, and blood transfusions.
+Common triggers of both hives and angioedema include:

 Allergies : Symptoms & Home Remedies QuizQuestion